rehierl/node-tree-outliner/about-h1-h6.md

 ```

 (This fragment is a modified version of that example -
-i.e. modified to emphasize the example's relevant parts -
+i.e. modified to emphasize the example's relevant parts)
-Note that nodes A, B, C, D and E represent passive content)

-Note that HTML-4 defines `div` elements to "offer a generic mechanism for adding
+Note - HTML-4 defines `div` elements to "offer a generic mechanism for adding
 structure to documents".
 The word "structure" in this context means that `div`
 containers allow to group nodes without introducing new sections (i.e. they allow
 to group nodes without changing a document's outline at the same time).
 As such,